 Belief forms the foundation of a successful solo mom’s life.
 Coupled with gratitude, faith allows you the precious gift of carrying your burden with your head held high.
 Not because it’s not hard, but because when the challenges come, even if you fall apart at first, you eventually calm down.
 You come to rest in faith, while seeking ways to address the issues — utilizing your resourcefulness.

-3. She Practices Self Care
+3. You Practice Regular Self Care

 Habits such as maintaining a healthy weight can be incredibly difficult when we work full time because we are always exhausted.
 Additionally, stress, coupled with a sedentary lifestyle, cause fat to accumulate around our bellies.